 For more detailed information about weather by region, click here.
 You will also avoid the worst of the summer tourist crowds, particularly in the cities and regions of Tuscany and Umbria, if you travel to Italy in your motorhome in the shoulder seasons of spring and autumn.

 Motorhome Route Italy

-The map below is not meant to be specific a specific motorhome route, more of an idea to show how much you can cover on a campervan road trip of Italy in ten or so weeks.
-You could of course just pick out the bits that interest you and make your own Italian motorhome route.
-There is more detail about motorhome stops and attractions further on in the post.
+The map below is not meant to be a specific motorhome route, more of an idea to show how much you can cover in a campervan road trip of Italy in ten to twelve weeks.
+You could just pick out the bits that interest you and make your own Italian motorhome route; there are several of these detailed in our post about the best road trips in Europe, which you may find helpful.
+There is more information about motorhome stops and attractions further on in the post.

 You may wish to consider getting a boat to Italy if you are in Spain or Greece for example, it will save on fuel costs and time.
 Civitavecchia is the post closest to Rome and can be reached on a ferry in 24 hours from Barcelona.
 Bari is an ideal port to head to from Greece or the Balkans and offers quick and easy crossings.
 You can find out more about routs from Direct Ferries.

 If you are thinking about motorhome hire or campervan rental in Italy, then Google ‘campervan hire Italy’ or ‘motorhome rental Italy’ for the best deals.
 There are lots of sites offering motorhome hire in Italy; make sure to read the reviews on each site and don’t just make your comparison on cost alone.

 The quality of the roads and abilities of Italian drivers are mixed.
 The further south in Italy in your motorhome you go, the more the road network requires investment.
 Read our post about how to drive in Italy to get a flavour.